Erin Elise Accomando

 This is the real kicker - my right ovary (the one with the cyst in it) was probably never going to be able to recover eggs again but the fallopian tube attached was healthy.
 My left ovary seemed to be fully functional and healthy but the fallopian tube attached was completely crushed by the endometriosis.
 My surgeon told me there was a very low chance I'd ever get pregnant naturally.

 My recovery was successful and I learned how to live my life again, but with SO MUCH MORE knowledge.
-Year after year, I find I have to rest more and more, and give up more types of foods.
-I suspect my endometriosis has grown immensely since 2013.
-But doctors simply will not cut a person open unless they're in a fatal condition.
-I do understand this, but with a disease like endo, you'd think being proactive 10 years after my initial surgical diagnosis might be acceptable.
-Alas, that's not the way our healthcare system works.
+Year after year, I find I have to rest more and give up more types of foods.
+That's still true even after 2 surgeries last year in 2025.
+Yes, TWO surgeries.

 💛💛💛